clijockey/demo-java-app/buildpacks.md

 ```

-You can see the run image and the buildpacks used to create the app image.
-What if you want to influence the build by adding a few instructions?
-One option is to add a custom buildpack.
+A bill of materials also exists to help with audit.

 ```
-bom
+pack inspect-image eu.gcr.io/$PROJECT_ID/coffee:v2 --bom | jq .
 ```

-Since buildpacks are modular and pluggable, we can contribute our own custom buildpacks to the build or use another one thats been created.
+Since buildpacks are modular and pluggable, we can contribute our own custom buildpacks to the build or use another one that exists.

 Lets create the image with a different builder and see what that looks like;